How To Make Corn Fritters

 I had this cousin once.
-She was my grandma’s first cousin so she was, I guess, actually my first cousin, twice-removed.
-I mean, she was my grandma’s age.
 Cousin Patty.
+She was my grandma’s first cousin so she was actually my first cousin, twice-removed?
 She’s dead now.
-I remember going to visit her in Freeport, Texas a few of times when I was small.
-Her husband had a golf cart and and he’d let me and little brother drive it around the neighborhood.
+I remember going to visit her in Freeport, Texas a few times when I was small.
+Her husband Norman had a golf cart and and he’d let me and little brother drive it around the neighborhood.
 We were probably about seven and five years old.
-Once it dumped over and we got in trouble, although surprisingly, it was not as much trouble as I had expected we would be in.
+One time it dumped over and we got in trouble, although surprisingly, it was not as much trouble as I had expected we would be in.

 Patty fried everything.
-She also smoked a lot and drank liquor every day.
+She also smoked a lot and drank brown liquor every day.
 I thought she was the coolest.
-She had a big, propane fryer out in the back and she’d cook fried fish and hushpuppies and fritters for dinner every night.
-I can see her out there on the Spanish-style patio, in the sunset hour, skinny brown legs and white shorts, smoking cigarettes over the fryer, tongs in one hand, highball in the other.
+She had a big, propane fryer out in the back and she’d cook fried fish and hushpuppies and fritters for dinner all the time.
+I can see her out there on the Spanish-style patio, in the sunset hour, skinny tanned legs and white shorts, smoking cigarettes over the fryer, tongs in one hand, highball in the other.
 She taught me a trick to know when the oil is hot enough: Throw a match in it.
-When the match blows up, the oil is hot enough.
+When the match ignites, it’s hot enough.
 It freaked me out then and it still does now, but I admit it’s a bad ass trick.

-Even though they’re not deep-fried, these fritters remind me of Cousin Patty and Freeport and Summer vacation.
-Oh, man, I wish it was Summer vacation in Freeport right now and I was having a scotch on the rocks with Patty, smoking our brains out and snacking on fritters.
+Even though they’re not deep-fried, these fritters remind me of Cousin Patty and Freeport and summer vacation.
+Oh, man, I wish it was summer vacation in Freeport again right now and I was having a scotch on the rocks with Patty, smoking our brains out and snacking on fritters.